Projective normality of model varieties and related results: Degeneracy of the multiplication

+By using Proposition \ref{prop: ind-par}, similar statements are easily proved for parabolic inductions and localizations at a parabolic subgroup (see e.g.\ \cite[1.1.4]{BL} for the definition of the latter).
+Therefore the non-degeneracy property of the multiplication of a wonderful variety is stable under the standard operations of localization, quotient by a distinguished subset of colors, parabolic induction, localization at a parabolic subgroup. \end{remark}

-Given a spherical subgroup $H \subset G$, define its \textit{spherical closure} $\ol{H}$ as the kernel of the action of the normalizer $N_G(H)$ on $\calX(H)$.
+Given a spherical subgroup $H \subset G$, define its \textit{spherical closure} $\overline{H}$ as the kernel of the action of the normalizer $N_G(H)$ on the set of colors of $G/H$.
 If $H$ is equal to its spherical closure, then we say that $H$ is \textit{spherically closed}.
 By a theorem of F.~Knop \cite[Corollary~7.6]{Kn}, if $H$ is spherically closed then $G/H$ admits a wonderful compactification.
-If $G$ is not simply laced, then not spherically closed spherical subgroups $H$ such that $G/H$ admists a wonderful compactification exist.
-The projection $G/H \lra G/\ol{H}$ canonically identifies the colors of $G/\ol{H}$ with those of $G/H$.
+If $G$ is not simply laced, then not spherically closed spherical subgroups $H$ such that $G/H$ admits a wonderful compactification exist.
+The projection $G/H \longrightarrow G/\overline{H}$ canonically identifies the colors of $G/\overline{H}$ with those of $G/H$.